efumagal/geo-3d-otel/README.md

 - For a real app consider structuring the Go code using DDD/Hexagonal pattern
 - Run Docker build and push only on related code changes
 - Add unit tests and run them on PRs
-- Generate OpenAPI specs
+- In case of a real app use REST and generate OpenAPI specs

 ## Notes

-- Before deploying on production thee will be probably be some functional/system tests
+- Before deploying on production there will be probably be some functional/system automated tests